100 Questions to Ask When Choosing Your College or Major

 Consider your finances.

 One helpful way is to have a savings account or a part-time job.
-But don’t close your doors into actively applying for scholarship opportunities.
+But don’t close your doors to actively applying for scholarship opportunities.
 If you can, know your financial aid option well before your senior year.

 Ace your academic work.

-This is very obvious.
-Before entering college, your grades will play the most critical determining factor in getting accepted to your chosen college.
-Plus, an impressive academic record will likely get you more chances of college student aids and scholarships.
-If you think you can do better with your ACT or SATs and you still have another chance for a retake, then do it.
+Plus, an impressive academic record will likely get you more chances of college student aid and scholarships.
+If you think you can do better with your ACT or SAT and you still have another chance for a retake, then do it.

 Brush up on your social skills.

-It doesn’t necessarily mean to be extrovert in just a snap of a hand.
+It doesn’t necessarily mean to be an extrovert in just a snap of a hand.
 If your social skills are nothing but boring, it’s best to practice branching out.
 Communication is the key.
 After all, this is what holds everything together.

 If you are less of a social butterfly and much like a wallflower, improve your social abilities.
 Begin by raising your hand in class more often.
 Answer questions, and stop thinking about what your classmates will think of you.
 Remember, if you need and want something, you have to speak up.
 As the adage goes, “The squeaky wheel gets the grease.”